 23. Cobble-embellished wall for outdoor shower

 The design of this outdoor shower gives off a luxury public shower.
-The wall is embellished with cobblestones, north side edges of the shower.
+The wall is embellished with cobblestones on the north side edges of the shower.

 A laurel hedge and wooden garden gate provide privacy.